 In order to take part in the live format, TikTok has two requirements:

-TikTok’s gifting feature lets followers support you by sending virtual gifts (which can be exchanged for funds) while a creator is hosting a live video.
+For creators, you can earn money through Gifts — a feature that lets followers support you by sending virtual gifts (which can be exchanged for funds) while hosting a live video.

 10 Best Practices for Going Live on TikTok